The Endodontics program at UCSF is a full-time program, beginning July 1st of each year.

 **If accepted into the program and you decide to take the 36 month track, the MS in Oral and Craniofacial Sciences Program has a separate application process.**

 Admission is based on the applicant’s pre-dental and dental school grade point averages, National Dental Board scores, research experience, clinical experience, letters of recommendation and interview.

 One of the program's major assets is the breadth of its faculty.
 Our faculty, who received their advanced training from many different institutions participate in the instructional activities of the program.
 In addition to this talented group of endodontists, a large number of other clinicians participate in our training program from virtually all dental specialties.

 TUITION AND FEES

 Yearly stipends are available, depending on eligibility and funding availability.
-Educational and kit fees are due each year and fees are subject to change without notice.
+A facilities, supply and educational fee is due each year and fees are subject to change without notice.
 Postgraduate students are expected to devote 100% of their professional activities to the program.
-Permission to carry out practice or other professional activities outside of the program can only be granted in exceptional circumstances by the Program Director.
-For details in regards to the tuition for the program, please see the Financial Aid website.
+Permission to carry out practice or other professional activities outside of the program can be granted only in exceptional circumstances by the Program Director.

 Please note: Policies on bloodborne and infectious diseases are available to applicants upon request.